P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 - [ ] Q.13
 ### Explain Project Appraisal?
 Explain its key steps. **6M**

+Project appraisal is checking if a new project is a good idea.
+It's about looking at the pros and cons to decide if it's worth the time and money.

+***

+> [!abstract] Key Steps in Project Appraisal

+-   **Technical Appraisal:** Checks if the project is technically possible.

+> -   **Bakery Example:** This step would assess if the bakery has access to the right ovens, equipment, and skilled bakers to produce its products.
+>

+-   **Financial Appraisal:** Evaluates if the project will be profitable.

+> -   **Bakery Example:** This step would involve estimating the cost of equipment and ingredients and then projecting the expected revenue from cake sales to see if the business will make a profit.
+>

+-   **Economic Appraisal:** Measures the project's benefits to society.

+> -   **Bakery Example:** This step would look at how the bakery benefits the community, such as by creating local jobs and providing a new product that people want.
+>

+-   **Managerial Appraisal:** Assesses if the management team has the right skills to run the project.

+> -   **Bakery Example:** This step would evaluate if the owner and their team have the necessary experience in baking and business management to succeed.
+>
 ---

 - [ ] Q.14
 ### Explain any four authorities that provide clearance certificates for businesses. **6M**

+-   **Registrar of Companies (RoC):** Provides business registration certificates.

+    -   **Example:** A bakery business registered as a Private Limited Company must get a Certificate of Incorporation from the RoC to legally operate.

+-   **Local Municipal Corporation:** Grants permits and licenses for local business operations.

+    -   **Example:** A baker who starts a business must get a trade license from their local Municipal Corporation to legally run the shop.

+-   **Directorate of Industries:** Provides a registration certificate for industrial units.

+    -   **Example:** A small-scale bakery that produces goods in bulk for other shops needs to register with the Directorate of Industries for a manufacturing license.

+-   **Pollution Control Board:** Issues a No Objection Certificate (NOC) for businesses whose operations might cause environmental pollution.

+    -   **Example:** A bakery that uses large, fuel-based ovens for mass production may need a clearance from the Pollution Control Board to ensure its emissions are within legal limits.
 ---